 4. Make an appointment with the department to collect the official documentation

 Once the NOI has been approved by the department the exporter will be contacted to arrange an appointment for the issuing of the export permit and health certificate.
-The appointment will be after the final inspection by the AAV and within 72 hours of the scheduled time of departure.
+The appointment will be after the final inspection by the registered veterinarian and within 72 hours of the scheduled time of departure.

 5. Organise transport of the animal

-The department does not organise transport or any post-entry quarantine that may be required by the importing country.
-Separate arrangements must be made with the airline for carriage of the animals well in advance.
-The scheduled departure date determines the timing of the preparation activities and final inspection by the AAV as well as the appointment time for the issuing of the official export documentation.
-Some airlines require lodgement of animals by known agents such as animal transport companies.
-Please check with the airline.
+The exporter is responsible for organising transport and any post-entry quarantine that may be required by the importing country.
+Separate arrangements must be made with airlines for carriage of the animals well in advance.
+The scheduled departure date determines the timing of the preparation activities and final inspection by the registered veterinarian as well as the appointment time for the issuing of the official export documentation.
+Some airlines require animals to be transported by known agents such as animal transport companies.
+Please check with your airline.

 Animal transport containers must comply with the specifications of the International Air Transport Association, which defines container design, construction and size.
 The container must be of sufficient size to allow each animal enough space to turn about normally while standing, to stand and sit erect, and to lie in a natural position.
-Your accredited veterinarian, the airline or a pet transport company (check the Yellow Pages telephone directory for companies) can provide further details.
+Your veterinarian, the airline or a pet transport company can provide further details.
 Most pet transport companies also sell crates for the international carriage of animals.

-For further assistance please contact a department regional office during office hours in the state from which you intend to depart, or email the Live Animal Exports Program.
+For further assistance please contact your department regional office during office hours in the state from which you intend to depart.

 6. Live animal offices